Contents

 4. Self-direction and autonomy

 Individuals in a self-managed team must be able to take initiative and manage their own workloads.
-They have the freedom to plan and execute their tasks without constant oversight, which requires discipline and motivation.
+They have more job autonomy, giving them the freedom to plan and execute their tasks without constant oversight, which requires discipline and motivation.

 5. Shared goals and vision